sunnyssk/CSE597-hw1/README.md

 The input file should contain only three integers (Nx, Ny, Nz), specifying the number of grids on each dimension.

+The code is available for running directly on ACI logon nodes.

 ## Expected Output

 The program will show basic time & spatial consumptions on screen when running, along with the specific steps taken in solving the problems.
 The errors in iterative solver steps will be saved in `output/error-XXX.txt`, and results are given in `potential-XXX.txt` files.
 These output files could be processed and visualized with the iPython-Notebook files in the homework root folder.